liu-xiaofeng/PETCTfoundationdetection/README.md

 Training and evaluation code for:

-> Liu et al., *Quantifying Multi-Lesion Detection and Localization in Whole-Body FDG PET/CT with a Multimodal Foundation Model*, Physics in Medicine & Biology (manuscript).
+> Liu et al., *Quantifying Multi-Lesion Detection and Localization in Whole-Body FDG PET/CT with a Multimodal Foundation Model*, In Submission.

 The detector is a one-stage 3D RetinaNet with a PlainConvUNet (nnU-Net v2 3D full-resolution) encoder–decoder backbone.
 This repository contains **detection training, inference, and FROC/AFROC evaluation only**.
 It does **not** include MAE pretraining code, foundation-model weights, run outputs, or intermediate files.